 The village of Ollantaytambo is the only surviving example of Inca urban planning.
 Our tour will include a visit to the agricultural areas around the village, the irrigation system, granaries and the fortress-temple built by Inca Pachacuteq using stonemasons from the Colla culture around Lake Titicaca.

-The salt mines at Maras consist of 3000 small pools.
-A number of salt water springs emerge from the hillside and are channelled along canals using the natural gradient.
+The saltpans at Maras consist of 3000 small pools.
+A number of salt water springs emerge from the hillside and are channeled along canals using the natural gradient.
 This process is repeated every three days and the water evaporates leaving behind the salt which slowly solidifies.
 This process takes one month, until a 10 cm layer of salt has formed.

 We journey west through the Anta Valley.
 Descending into the warm and dry Apurimac Valley we visit the Inca temple of Tarawasi.
 A little further along the road we climb to the village of Mollepata, where our mule drivers will be waiting to load the horses or mules.
 We will then walk to a nearby valley where we will camp at Soraypampa 3250 m (10,660ft).